(a) General Requirement for Motions

 (2) If a protective order is granted, the order shall set forth the restrictions on use and disclosure of such Document or testimony.
 An Adjudicator does not have the authority to issue a protective order that would limit in any manner the use by FINRA staff of such Documents or testimony in FINRA staff's performance of their regulatory and self-regulatory responsibilities and functions, including the transmittal, without restriction to the recipient, of such Documents or testimony to state, federal, or foreign regulatory authorities or other self-regulatory organizations.
 An Adjudicator does not have the authority to issue a protective order that purports to protect from production such Documents or testimony in the event that FINRA is subject to a subpoena requiring that the Documents or testimony be produced.

 All motions, oppositions or responses, replies, and any other filings made in a proceeding shall comply with Rules 9133, 9135, 9136 and 9137.
-The Parties shall serve documents by electronic mail, unless they agree to an alternative method of service.
+The Parties shall serve documents by electronic mail, unless an alternative method of service is ordered by the Adjudicator.
 Service by electronic mail shall be deemed complete upon sending of the document(s).

 Amended by SR-FINRA-2018-027 eff.
 Aug.
 3, 2018.